Today, as we continue our series on False Ideas that Christians believe, we are fact-checking statements about money and generosity.

 I’ve written about this before, and I think it is so helpful I will repeat it: our evangelical forefather John Wesley had a phrase that we would do well to follow: “Earn all you can, save all you can, give all you can.”
 Here’s what he meant.

 Earn all you can.
 Work hard.
 Be diligent in your employment.
 Use the gifts and abilities God has given you to earn an income.
 And for some of you, you will find that you are really good at making money.

-Next Wesley said, save all you can.
-He was not talking about starting a savings account or an investment portfolio necessarily.
+Next Wesley said, Save all you can.
+He was not necessarily talking about starting a savings account or an investment portfolio.
 Those might be good things, though.
 What Wesley was talking about was living simply.
 Don’t spend money on yourself beyond your needs.
 Reign in your wants and your desires.
 Don’t believe the American consumer system.
 Don’t spend your money.
 Why?

 So that you can do the third thing Wesley taught: Give all you can.

 There are times to celebrate and spend on yourself and your family.
 But we American Christians need to allow God’s Word and Jesus’ pattern of life and his teaching to guide us, not the spending practices of our culture around us.
 Is it possible that we American Christians have been co-opted by our society?
 Who would be willing to take a hard look at it?
 Rather that make money in order to spend it on ourselves, we should make money to give to the Kingdom of God.
 How do we give to the Kingdom of God?
 Give to those groups in line with growing the Kingdom of God, give to your local church, give to a family in need.
 Remember what I mentioned above, about how God uses individuals to care for those in need.
 Remember the story of the Good Samaritan, who gave his time and financially to the stranger/the enemy along the side of the road.